ranja-sarkar/GD/causal/BayesianVs.Frequentist.md

 **Frequentist** -> Relative frequency of occurrence of an event (observed in repetitions) in an experiment is a measure of the probability of that event.
-It can be stated as
-                   having a model assuming data.

-**Bayesian** -> Having data assuming a model, which translates to saying we’re uncertain about our model but the ground truth (reality) is our data; *Focus on the degree of belief about an unknown.
+**Bayesian** -> We’re uncertain about our model but the ground truth (reality) is our data; *Focus on the degree of belief about an unknown.
 Probability is a measure of how likely something is, given our current knowledge.*

+It is all about beliefs in a Bayesian approach.
+The data we collect updates our prior (initial) belief.
+The posterior represents our updated understanding.

 ![bb](https://github.com/user-attachments/assets/dfe147be-3155-4708-bfe8-af3140404f16)